SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ### service workers

 {{c1::Workbox}} is a library that {{c2::bakes in a set of best practices}} and {{c3::removes the boilerplate}} every developer writes when working with {{c4::service workers}}.

+### wasm

+wasm = web assembly
+WebAssembly is a low-level assembly-like language with near-native performance.
+Most big compiled languages can compile to web-assembly.
+In essence, WebAssembly runs in a low-level virtual machine A WebAssembly binary is called a module
+A wasm Module itself is stateless, and uses a Memory and Table for state.
+Together, a wasm module + memory + table are an Instance a wasm Table is a typed array of references (e.g. to functions) a wasm Memory is a linear array of bytes used for storage

+wasm-bindgen for rust generates glue and polyfills things so that we can use a bunch of types of features that we couldn't otherwise. wasm-pack is a tool for helping integrating rust wasm with your webdev workflow.
+AssemblyScript is a TypeScript-based programming language that is compiled to WebAssembly.

 ### data fetching after the site has loaded